aku134/lyrics-finder/README.md

 # API

-It takes two arguments, artist name and song name and returns the lyrics as a string if found, else it will return an empty string (if used in code).
+It takes two arguments, artist name and song name and returns the lyrics as a string if found, else it will returns a null value (if used in code).
 The CLI binary logs the lyrics on your console (stdout) if found, else it will log 'Not Found!'.

 # Author